 Magnify Glass Pros

-- No annual fee You won’t pay anything for using this card — assuming you pay off your purchases each month to avoid interest charges, of course.
-This is a great feature of the Spark card since many other cards charge yearly fees.
+- $0 annual fee You won’t pay anything for using this card — assuming you pay off your purchases each month to avoid interest charges, of course.
+This is a great feature since many other cards charge yearly fees.

 - No foreign transaction fees This card is perfect for jet-setting business travelers because it won’t slap you with a foreign transaction fee (typically 3% of the purchase).
 Whether you travel frequently or on occasion, this card has you covered.

 - Free cards for employees You won’t have to pay any fees to ensure your employees have the ability to buy the things needed to run your business.
 You don’t have to worry about reimbursing employees for purchases they’ve made on their personal card, since employee cards are convenient and free.

 Best for Students

 You may have a fair credit score because you are a student.
 Student cards provide a great way for you to build your credit score and establish good credit history.
-The Discover it® Student Cash Back card is made with students in mind and offers ways to help you build credit and also earn rewards.
+The Discover it® Student Cash Back is made with students in mind and offers ways to help you build credit and also earn rewards.